JanHerca/urantiapedia/output/wikijs/en/article/Mark_Blackham/Quest_ce_que_la_foi.md

 <img src="/image/article/Reflectivite/2024_06/007.jpg">
 </figure>

-Modern religion finds it difficult to adjust its attitude toward the rapidly shifting social changes only because it has permitted itself to become so thoroughly traditionalized, dogmatized, and institutionalized.
-[UB 99:2.6](/en/The_Urantia_Book/99#p2_6)
+Modern religion finds it difficult to adjust its attitude toward the rapidly shifting social changes only because it has permitted itself to become so thoroughly traditionalized, dogmatized, and institutionalized. <a id="a30_214"></a>[UB 99:2.6](/en/The_Urantia_Book/99#p2_6)

 Faith is best defined as simply having complete trust in someone or something.
 It is a firm belief in something for which there is no empirical or objective evidence.
 For example, you might have a resolute faith in the triumph of science, or a persistent faith in the victory of your sports team.
 You cannot prove that an event will occur or that a spiritual force will act in your favor, but you have unequivocal faith that it will happen.